Background

 - Applications:

-- EVAR and TEVAR planning and surveillance.
+- Endovascular aneurysm repair (EVAR) and TEVAR planning and surveillance.

 - Carotid and aortic arch assessment; see 7Ch.
 7 for carotid imaging protocols.

-- Peripheral arterial disease mapping.
+- Peripheral arterial disease (PAD) mapping (Gaba 2024).

 - Limitations: Ionizing radiation exposure and iodinated contrast risks (nephropathy, allergic reactions).

-- Guidelines: ESVS AAA (2019) and ESVS carotid (2018) guidelines recommend CTA as a primary planning tool, with aneurysm and post-repair imaging surveillance tailored to patient and device factors.
-[18] [3] [14] [19] [17]
+- Guidelines: ESVS AAA (2024), ESVS carotid (2018), and ACC/AHA aortic (2022) guidelines recommend CTA as a primary planning tool, with aneurysm and post-repair imaging surveillance tailored to patient and device factors (Sun 2011)📄 (ESVS 2024) (Naylor 2018)📄 (Chaikof 2018)📄 (Aburahma 2019)📄 (Isselbacher 2022)📄.
+The 2024 multi-society PAD guidelines emphasize CTA for anatomic mapping and procedural planning in symptomatic patients (Gaba 2024).

 Magnetic Resonance Angiography